 Your parents do not live together.
 You will need to take some steps to determine which parent is your FAFSA parent.
 If your parents are married (and not separated) you will need to provide information for both parents.
 If your parents are not married, you will need to go through the next few steps to determine who is your FAFSA parent.
 This will also apply if your parents are separated, but not yet legally divorced, and do not live together, you will need to follow these steps as well.

-Starting with the 2024-2025 FAFSA, you will provide the information for your parent:
+For the 2025-2026 FAFSA, you will provide the information for your parent:

 - Who provided you more financial support over the past 12 months.
 However, if no one parent provided more support than the other…